ephaptic/ephaptic/README.md

     return num1 + num2
 ```

-> [!TIP]
-> If you're experiencing circular imports, feel free to instead import and use the `expose` function from the library instead of the instance.
-Please note that if you do this, you must define all exposed functions *before* creating the ephaptic instance - this is mainly for people importing RPC functions from another file.
+###### If you're trying to expose functions statelessly, e.g. in a different file, feel free to instead import and use the `expose` function from the library instead of the instance.
+Please note that if you do this, you must define all exposed functions *before* creating the ephaptic instance - easily done by simply placing your import line above the ephaptic constructor.
 The same thing can be done with the global `identity_loader` decorator.

 Yep, it's really that simple.